Contact Info

 The autosave option is located at the "Miscellaneous" tab.

-To change the autosave option, select "Preferences..." from the "Options" menu, and click the "Miscellaneous" tab.
+To change the autosave option, select 'Preferences...' from the 'Options' menu and click the 'Miscellaneous' tab.
 You will see an "Auto save" section at the bottom of this window.
 Now click the "Setup..." button in this section.
-Enable the check box when you want to use autosave, and enter an interval (minimum 1 minute).
+Enable the checkbox if you want to use autosave, and enter an interval (minimum 1 minute).
 Click the "OK" button to apply the changes.

 Make sure you enable the autosave function to prevent data-loss